About GEN William G.T. Tuttle, Jr. Award

 Ms. Kristina O’Brien, SES

-Mr. Garret Heath
+Mr. Garrett Heath

 Mr. Ferald Cleary